mbustosorg/seagrass-tower/README.md

 This code is responsible for managing each tower's computer which communicates with a central controller that coordinates the patterns displayed on the
 LED strands.
 Additionally, each tower has a microphone and accelerometer which provide other forms of input that can be used to control the displayed patterns.

+This code depends on http://www.pjrc.com/teensy/teensyduino.html for building & deployment.